vibrantleaf/LeafOS/README.md

 I'm aiming for sharkfin to be a sort of half way point bettween being a nice workstation system like Bluefin while still having the ablitey to run games as well as Bazzite, with some of my own custom modifications.

-Sharkfin is currently only intended for usage on Desktop & Laptop systems not a Handheld, Tablet or aLiving Room environment.
+Sharkfin is currently only intended for usage on Desktop & Laptop systems not for Handheld, Tablet, Phone, Server or a Living Room environments.

 Please read the [sharkfin wiki](https://github.com/vibrantleaf/sharkfin/wiki) Before use.